RuterNo/ruterno.github.io/docs/packages.md

     └── ruter-sommerkampanje.mp4

 ```
+Automation should be based on these kinds of steps.

 Using nginx or some other proxy/webserver, point the root of the site to `/var/www/application`.

-Automation should be based on these kinds of steps.
+When a web server is set up, displays in a vehicle would point to the DPI application with a url like `http://webserver.local/app/index.html`.